redkite-labs/redkitecms-docs/book/pages-management.rst

 could change this option and declare a page as publishable.

-Another situation when this option is useful could be when you are working on a page and you want keep it private just because it is not ready to be published yet.
+Another situation when this option is useful could be when you are working on a page and you want to keep it private just because it is not ready to be published yet.

 The Seo tab